opensearch-project/project-website/_posts/2024-11-26-opensearch-performance-2.17.md

 - **Supporting additional algorithms for combining hybrid query results**: Support algorithms like reciprocal rank fusion (RRF), which improves hybrid search latency by avoiding costly score normalization because the scores are rank based.
 - **Enhancing neural sparse pruning strategies**: Apply techniques such as pruning by weight, by ratio with max weight, by top-k, and by alpha-mass to improve performance by 20%.
 - **Optimizing inference calls during updates and reindexing**: Reduce the number of inference calls required for neural and sparse ingestion pipelines, increasing throughput by 20% for these operations.
-- **Consolidating multi-field inference calls**: Combine multiple field inference calls into a single operation for dense and sparse vector semantic search, reducing inference latency by 15% for multi-field dense-vector-based semantic queries.
+- **Consolidating multifield inference calls**: Combine multiple field inference calls into a single operation for dense and sparse vector semantic search, reducing inference latency by 15% for multifield dense-vector-based semantic queries.
 - **Reducing memory usage for resource-constrained systems**: Introduce a new quantization processor to decrease memory usage by 20%, improving efficiency in environments with limited resources or connectivity.

 These advancements aim to enhance query performance, streamline operations, and expand usability across diverse workloads.